gboehl/macro_puzzles/how-to-contribute.md

 # How to Contribute

-Hello and glad you have input to the list!
+Hello, glad you have input to the list!

 I chose git to host this list because it makes collaboration easy while still granting some control over the list.
 It also reflects the spirit of open source projects, which (in economics) I strongly want to support.